naterpotatoers/naterpotatoers.github.io/src/content/jobs/job-2-cdk-associate.md

 ---
 title: Associate Software Engineer
 date: 2022 - 2023
 location: Remote, California
 org: CDK Global
 ---

-- Modernized ETL workflows to use various AWS services reducing automotive dealership onboarding times by several months and costs by ~$2 million annually
+- Modernized legacy ETL workflows using AWS services (Glue, Step Functions, S3), reducing automotive dealership onboarding from months to weeks and cutting costs by $2M annually
-- Removed the need for software engineers to setup and manage dealership databases by developing a no-code ReactJS web interface for nontechnical domain experts using Javascript and JSON schema
+- Enabled non-technical experts to manage dealership databases without engineering support by developing a no-code React UI for creating JSON schemas using JavaScript
-- Developed custom AWS Glue Python scripts for converting and migrating dealership data
+- Transformed PICK data into CSV/JSON formats by creating AWS Glue Python scripts
-- Configured custom CICD pipelines for updating AWS ETL scripts using GitHub Actions
+- Automated the updating and testing of our AWS Glue scripts using GitHub Actions and Pytest
-- Created a Spring Boot microservice for running the ETL workflows using Java AWS SDK
+- Created Spring Boot BFF microservice for managing AWS ETL workflows using Java AWS SDK
-- Prevented the disruption of critical dealership onboarding systems by patching SQL injection vulnerabilities in dozens of our legacy PHP and Perl applications
+- Identified and remediated SQL injection vulnerabilities in legacy PHP and Perl applications